Loah Louise Richie Kunkle

 She became the leader of the Sunbeams Troop, sewing the uniform dresses for the little girls.
 Later, she served as leader of the Women’s Ministries (Home League Secretary) for more than twenty years.
 One project of the League was to make pajamas for children going to Salvation Army summer camps.

-During her active life, she was employed by Wilhelm’s Wallpaper and Paint Company, and Brooks Brothers Clothing Store.
+During her active life, she was employed by Wilhelm’s Wallpaper and Paint Company, and Richman Brothers Clothing Store.
 Louise was also writing poetry, short stories and articles.
 One of her poems was printed in The Salvation Army magazine (The War Cry).
 Her first article, a book review, was published in the Marion Star newspaper when she was sixteen years old in high school.

 Her Silver Star Fellowship membership is in honor of her four daughters having served as Salvation Army officers in various years since 1962.